 - 2008: natural diatomite for laminates and BarrisurfTM (a very flat kaolin with a "barrier effect")

-- 2009: a new carbon black for conductive plastics, and a new product with a nanometric dimension for hardened UV varnishes
+- 2009: a new carbon black for the C-THERM conductive plastics, and a new nanometric product for ultraviolet-hardened coatings

 - 2010: Celite CynergyTM (an additive combining filtration and stabilization of beer)

 - 2011: Extension of the “Quick Dry™” monolithic refractories range for safer linings (no hydrogen given off during drying) and significantly shorter installation times (faster drying);